-Arrive at Calgary International Airport and make your way to your hotel, which is included in the Charter Flight & Hotel Package.
-The rest of the day is yours to explore this fascinating Western Canadian city-home of the world-famous Calgary Stampede-which mixes cosmopolitan flair with cowboy charm.
+Arrive at Calgary International Airport and make your way to your included hotel.
+The rest of the day is yours to explore this fascinating Western Canadian city-home of the worldfamous Calgary Stampede-which mixes cosmopolitan flair with cowboy charm.